 In this article, we’ll take a break from contemporary topics such as front-end vs back-end comparisons and how to become a coder in just a few months.
 We’ll go back to where it all began.
 And if you think the history of popular programming languages only stretches back a few decades and is therefore not much of a history at all: well, you’re in for a surprise.

 It’s generally accepted that Ada Lovelace’s “Algorithm for the Analytical Engine” is the first computer language ever created.
-Its purpose was to help Charles Baggage with Bernoulli number computations and Ada designed it in 1883.
+Its purpose was to help Charles Babbage with Bernoulli number computations and Ada designed it in 1883.
 Lovelace describes her machine as different from previous calculating machines because of its ability to be programmed to solve problems of any complexity.
 Her contributions to the computer programming world are important because it showed the capabilites of computed devices almost 100 years before the thought of a modern programming computer was realized.